 800 Watts of power will keep you covered if your workspace is the commonly used average of 5 square feet.
 However, if your weed autoflowering plants are in their vegetation stage, remember to reduce the wattage by roughly 50%.
 Plants in this stage don’t need nearly as much light exposure as they do in the flowering stage, and leaving the full power on can have some mild negative effects.

-Weed autoflowering seeds also don’t need super-powerful lighting, so don’t go overboard.
+Growing weed autoflowering also don’t need super-powerful lighting, so don’t go overboard.
 People typically recommend weaker CFL lights for this, since you can place them closer to the seeds to save space, but this becomes irrelevant later, so just do it the right way from the start.

 Weed Autoflowering LED Grow Lights Q&A